 Canon 40D versus Canon 70D

 The Canon EOS 40D and the Canon EOS 70D are two enthusiast cameras that were officially introduced, respectively, in August 2007 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 40D has a resolution of 10.1 megapixel, whereas the 70D provides 20 MP.

 The physical size and weight of the Canon 40D and the Canon 70D are illustrated in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 40D – represents the basis or 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is somewhat smaller (8 percent) than the Canon 40D.
-Moreover, the 70D is slightly lighter (8 percent) than the 40D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (8 percent) than the Canon 40D.
+Moreover, the 70D is markedly lighter (8 percent) than the 40D.
 It is noteworthy in this context that the 70D is splash and dust-proof, while the 40D does not feature any corresponding weather-sealing.